How To Discipline A Cat (Without Losing Your Mind!)

 Correct Bad Behavior with Clever Tactics

-Correcting bad behavior using tactics like double-sided tape, spray bottles, and loud sounds will deter your cat from exhibiting certain behaviors without making you the punisher.
-For example, you can apply double-sided tape to your countertops or furniture to make it undesirable for a cat to jump on or scratch them.
-Some cat training products use motion detector technology to sense when a cat is doing something wrong, and these products produce a gentle punishment, such as a quick blast of odorless air, to prevent the same behavior in the future.
+For example, you can apply double-sided tape to your countertops or furniture to make it undesirable for your cat to jump on or scratch them.
+Also, some cat training products use motion detector technology to sense when a pet is doing something wrong, and these products produce a gentle punishment, such as a quick blast of odorless air, to prevent the same behavior in the future.

 Never Give Late Punishments

 In the event you come home to find that your cat or kitten has destroyed something or done something wrong, it’s too late to punish him, so don’t even bother.
 He probably won’t realize he did anything wrong, and he may have even forgotten about it by the time you get home, so your pet won’t understand why you’re angry or why he’s being punished.
-Instead, it’s best to keep valuables in areas that your cat can’t reach and to provide him with plenty of enrichment to keep him occupied while you’re gone.
+Instead, it’s best to keep valuables in areas that your cat can’t reach, and to provide him with plenty of enrichment to keep him occupied while you’re gone.

-Try to Understand Your Cat’s Needs
+Figure Out Your Cat’s Needs

-If your cat is urinating outside of the litter box, using physical punishment can make matters worse.
+Also, keep in mind that, sometimes, negative behaviors are the result of a kitty not feeling well.
+He might be dealing with a physical ailment that is causing him to misbehave or act aggressively, so getting him checked and treated by a vet would be helpful in that scenario.
+For instance, if your cat is urinating outside of the litter box, using physical punishment can make matters worse.
 Instead, have him examined by a veterinarian to see if there’s an underlying medical condition causing the behavior.
 Sometimes even just switching the type of litter that you use, cleaning the litter more often, changing the kind of litter box you use, or moving the litter box to a different location can remedy the problem.

 Understand Feline Behavior

-The key to how to discipline a cat successfully lies in understanding feline behavior.
-Be patient and know that it takes time to teach a cat what’s allowed and what’s not allowed.
+No matter what, remember to be patient, and know that it takes time to teach a cat what’s allowed and what’s not allowed.
 Once he learns, though, he’ll be the best companion you could ask for.